lstn/muddy/README.md

 # muddy
-Muddy is a python package for generating MUD files.
+Muddy is a python package and CLI tool for generating MUD files.